opendroid-project/docs/wiki/Crave_Devspace.md

 - (General Rule) Do not queue multiple builds at once
 - Sync android 14 ROMs on Android 14 base project only

-Example: Building risingOS 14
+Example: Building crDroid 14

 1. Set up closest cousin project that crave supports.
-Since it's risingOS, you could use CipherOS or LineageOS for this (like [this](/wiki/Crave_Devspace#setting-up-the-project)) using crave clone create.
+Since it's crDroid a14, you could use CipherOS or LineageOS for this (like [this](/wiki/Crave_Devspace#setting-up-the-project)) using crave clone create.